-1.3 THEORETICAL FOUNDATIONS
+1.3 Theoretical foundations

-Our data indicated that most of the original LTM's eleven attributes are still relevant to the Royal Roads community.
-However, many participants pointed out the need to update, clarify, reorganize and expand the attributes to reflect the current thinking, practices and priorities of the institution and, more broadly, in higher education.
-Thus, the LTRM aims to retain the essence of and build on, the original LTM, and on its theoretical foundations in social constructivist theory and social constructionist theory, and UNESCO's learning pillars (UNESCO, 2010, 2017).
+Our data indicated that most of the original LTM's eleven attributes are still relevant to the RRU community.
+However, many participants pointed out the need to update, clarify, reorganize and expand the attributes to reflect the current thinking, practices and priorities of the institution, and, more broadly, in higher education.
+Thus, the LTRM aims to retain the essence of, and build, on the original LTM, and on its theoretical foundations in social constructivist theory and social constructionist theory, and UNESCO's learning pillars (UNESCO, 2010; UNESCO, 2017), as highlighted below.